University of Bedfordshire: Bedford Campus

-The Bedford campus is close to Bedford town centre and local amenities.
-The University provides a free bus service running between the town centre and the campus.
-The campus includes a Physical Education and Sport Science Centre used to train athletes in the 2012 Olympic Games, and a Bedford Campus Centre boasting a 280-seat theatre, dance studios, a restaurant and social spaces for students.
+The Bedford campus includes a Physical Education and Sport Science Centre used to train athletes in the 2012 Olympic Games, and a Bedford Campus Centre boasting a 280-seat theatre, dance studios, a restaurant and social spaces for students.
 Liberty Park, on-site accommodation, offers 500 en-suite study bedrooms.

 The Library was designed by van Heyningen and Haward Architects as a gateway to the campus.
 The building was completed in 2001 and provides approximately 360 individual study spaces, teaching space, staff work areas and traditional library services.
 There is also the Gateway building which offers teaching and informal learning spaces, lecture theatres and a student service centre over three storeys.

 Mary Seacole, Aylesbury Campus

-The University’s Mary Seacole Campus opened in February 2020 at the Stoke Mandeville Hospital in Aylesbury and in partnership with Buckinghamshire Healthcare NHS Trust (BHT).
+The university's Mary Seacole Campus opened in February 2020 at the Stoke Mandeville Hospital in Aylesbury and in partnership with Buckinghamshire Healthcare NHS Trust (BHT).

 The three-storey building, located on the hospital site, provides a specialist skills lab, set out as a hospital ward with state-of-the-art audio visual technology.
 There are also a suite of classrooms, a library, social learning spaces and computer study facilities.

 Milton Keynes Campus

-The Milton Keynes campus was originally established with the long term aim of becoming a new, independent university in Milton Keynes.
+The Milton Keynes campus was originally established with the long-term aim of becoming a new, independent university in Milton Keynes.

 The institution began as 'the University Centre Milton Keynes' (UCMK), part of Milton Keynes College and supported by the University of Bedfordshire, the University of Northampton and the Open University.
 It was opened on 29 September 2008, with start-up funding provided by the Milton Keynes Partnership, which purchased the initial building (a former office block) in Central Milton Keynes.

 In October 2009, the University of Bedfordshire (acting as lead academic partner) made a successful bid to the Higher Education Funding Council for England to expand provision at UCMK, one of just six such centres to have achieved this.

 In September 2012 the centre ceased to be part of MK College and became a wholly owned subsidiary of the University of Bedfordshire.
 The university announced plans for a new campus in the city, with the new name of the institution being 'University Campus Milton Keynes', and this was opened at Saxon Court on Avebury Boulevard in September 2013.

 Since March 2017, the brand 'UCMK' is no longer in use and the campus now operates as University of Bedfordshire Milton Keynes Campus.

 Today, under the operation of the University of Bedfordshire, Milton Keynes campus offers foundation degrees, bachelor's degrees and master's degrees.

 Organisation and structure

-The University has four faculties: Creative Arts, Technologies and Science; Education and Sport; Health and Social Sciences; and the University of Bedfordshire Business School.
+The university has four faculties: Creative Arts, Technologies and Science; Education and Sport; Health and Social Sciences; and the University of Bedfordshire Business School.